miketang84/bamboo/doc/myfirstproject.md

 	servers = [main]

-After excuting the script of `m2sh load -config conf/mongrel2.conf` and `m2sh start -db conf/config.sqlite`, the configuration information and running status of web servers could be pulled out from the specific sqlite database.
+After the execution the script of `m2sh load -config conf/mongrel2.conf` and `m2sh start -db conf/config.sqlite`, the configuration information and running status of web servers could be pulled out from the specific sqlite database.
 This is a better place for administrators to manage many web servers.
 Now you can test whether the configuration works or not.

 The Bamboo web framework provides a set of command lines for convenience.